intelops/compage/docs/blog/2023-03-15-use-k8s-custom-resources-as-persistence-layer-in-applications-.md

 kubectl get employee -A
 ```

+### Node client to K8s - @kubernetes/client-node
 To perform CRUD operations on the custom resources programmatically, we have
 used [`@kubernetes/client-node`](https://www.npmjs.com/package/@kubernetes/client-node) npm package.
 We have to
-initialise K8s client in the package and its done by adding below snippet in the
+initialise K8s client in the package and it's done by adding below snippet in the
 code.

 ```typescript